rockissue

 Van Morrison

-7 albums - not including one album with Them; 1 track - not including one track with Them
+7 albums - not including one album by Them; 1 track - not including one track by Them

 Motörhead